ECAI 2014 Angry Birds AI Competition - Call for Participation

-The ECAI 2014 Angry Birds AI Competition will run over four days, from August 18-21, 2014 during the ECAI 2014 conference.
-There will be two days of qualification rounds on August 18-19, where the participants for the finals will be determined.
+The ECAI 2014 Angry Birds AI Competition will run over two days, from August 20-21, 2014 during the ECAI 2014 conference.
+There will be one day of qualification rounds on August 20, where the participants for the finals will be determined.
 Time limit and number of Angry Birds levels to be solved during the qualification round will depend on the number of participants.
-The finals of the best teams will be held on August 20 and 21.
+The finals of the best teams will be held on August 21.
 The number of teams that can enter the competition will be limited.
 The organizers reserve the right to end registration early, if the number of registered participants exceeds the number of teams that can be processed during the two qualification days.

 During the finals, there will be a time limit to play a given set of Angry Birds levels automatically and without any human intervention.
 All levels can be accessed at any time.
 The agent to achieve the highest combined game score over all levels will be the winner of the competition.